MatanSpada/palgate_gate_opener_esp/README.md

 - **/beacon** – ESP32 BLE iBeacon transmitter
   Runs on low power and advertises when the user approaches the gate.

+The ESP-scanner will be placed near the gate in an area with stable WiFi reception.
+The ESP-Beacon device will be installed inside the car.
+When approaching the gate, press the BOOT button on the ESP-Beacon, and it will start broadcasting a beacon signal for 10 seconds.
+The duration and other timing parameters can be adjusted in the code.
+---

 Both projects include:
 - Clean Arduino-based(ESP32) C++ code
 - Non-blocking BLE scanning